DrGeo: Programming

 Access to user programming is at the essence of Dr. Geo: from the software, the user can directly read, study, modify and redistribute modified version of Dr. Geo.
 Additionally, scripting embedded in sketch is proposed.

-Dr. Geo source code is Pharo.
-It is also the language used for user programming: to extend Dr. Geo with arbitrary computing operations (Pharo script) and to define a geometric sketch entirely with programming instructions (Pharo sketch).
+Dr. Geo source code is Smalltalk.
+It is also the language used for user programming: to extend Dr. Geo with arbitrary computing operations (Smalltalk script) and to define a geometric sketch entirely with programming instructions (Smalltalk sketch).

 Dr. Geo is shipped with its source code and the developer tools.
 Therefore its code can be edited and recompiled from Dr. Geo while it is functioning.
-This design, inherited from Pharo, makes easy to test new ideas and new designs.
+This design, inherited from Smalltalk, makes easy to test new ideas and new designs.

-Pharo script
+Smalltalk script

 A script is a first class object defined along Dr. Geo code.
 It comes with zero, one or several arguments, from types selected when defining the script.
 When an instance of a script is plugged in a canvas, the user first selects its arguments in the canvas with mouse clicks, then the position in the canvas of the script output.
 The script is updated at each canvas computation.
 Scripts can be used in cascade, with one as the argument of another one.

 Script are designed to be used in two different ways: